dmerejkowsky/blog/content/post/0060-introducing-the-chuck-norris-project.md

 * Using CMake and Ninja
 * Managing third-party dependencies
 * Exposing a C API on top of C++ code
+* Using cffi to build a Python extension
 * Using C++ in an Android application
 * Using C++ in an iOS application